Karoskodev/BlackJack/README.md

 - Implement different difficulty levels or strategies for the dealer to provide a more challenging experience.
 - and track the player's winnings or losses.
 - Add multiplayer functionality to enable multiple players to compete against each other.

+## Data Model

+### Deck
+The 'deck' variable represents the deck of cards in the game.
+It is initially defined as a list of cards, which includes numbers 2-10, and face cards (J, Q, K, A).
+The deck is used for dealing cards to players and dealers.

+### Player and Dealer Hands
+The 'player' and 'dealer' lists represent the hands of the player and the dealer, respectively.
+They are initially empty and cards are added to these lists during the game.

+### Functions
+- dealing(who): Deals a card to the specified player or dealer by randomly selecting a card from the deck and removing it from the deck.

+- calculate_score(cards): Takes a list of cards and calculates the score based on the values of the cards.
+Numeric cards are worth their face value, face cards (J, Q, K) are worth 10, and Ace (A) can be worth either 1 or 11 depending on the current score.

+- compare_score(player_score, dealer_score): Compares the scores of the player and dealer and returns the outcome of the game based on the scores.

+- main(): The main game loop that controls the flow of the game.
+It deals two initial cards to the player and dealer, calculates their scores, displays the hands and scores, prompts the player for their actions, and determines the outcome of the game.